geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

 A second measure of whether these results make sense is to compare velocities in the mantle with what is known from observations.
-As shown in the right panel of Fig.&nbsp;[3], the maximal velocities settle to values on the order of 3 cm/year (each of the peaks in the line for the maximal velocity corresponds to a particularly large plume rising or falling).
+As shown in the right panel of Fig. [3], the maximal velocities settle to values on the order of 3 cm/year (each of the peaks in the line for the maximal velocity corresponds to a particularly large plume rising or falling).
 This is, again, at least not very far from what we know to be correct and we should expect